umardhiah/star_wars_sna/README.md

 The dataset for episode 7 was transformed from .pdf to .txt, and it was a bit messy, so needed some cleaning to enable using the script made by Dr. Gimenez.
 The dataset for episode 4 was also a bit different from the dataset used by Dr. Gimenez, so adjusted as well.
 Additional edit using photoshop was also done.

+For easeness of viewing, I also adjusted the character list to the ones most popular.